Tom467/LabDA/README.md

 **LabDA**
-This GUI automatically processes experimently collected data using Buckingham Pi Theory in order to display in plot format correlations for experimental data.
+This GUI automatically processes experimently collected data using Buckingham Pi analysis in order to display in plot format correlations for experimental data.
 The dimensionless groups are also printed.

 1. **Overview**